Cambrian: Gondwana

 Gondwana was a massive continent, three times the size of any of the other Cambrian continents.
 Its continental land area extended from the south pole to north of the equator.
 Around it were extensive shallow seas and numerous smaller land areas.

 The cratons that formed Gondwana came together during the Neoproterozoic to early Cambrian.
 A narrow ocean separated Amazonia from Gondwana until c.
 530 Ma and the Arequipa-Antofalla block united with the South American sector of Gondwana in the early Cambrian.
 The Kuunga Orogeny between northern (Congo Craton, Madagascar and India) and southern Gondwana (Kalahari Craton and East Antarctica), which began c.
 570 Ma, continued with parts of northern Gondwana over-riding southern Gondwana and was accompanied by metamorphism and the intrusion of granites.

 Subduction zones, active since the Neoproterozoic, extended around much of Gondwana's margins, from northwest Africa southwards round South America, South Africa, East Antarctica, and the eastern edge of West Australia.
 Shorter subduction zones existed north of Arabia and India.

 The Famatinian continental arc stretched from central Peru in the north to central Argentina in the south.
 Subduction beneath this proto-Andean margin began by the late Cambrian.

-Along the northern margin of Gondwana, between northern Africa and the Armorican Terranes of southern Europe, the continental arc of the Cadomian Orogeny continued from the Neoproterozoic in response to the oblique subduction of the Iapetus Ocean.
+Along the northern margin of Gondwana, between northern Africa and the Armorican terranes of southern Europe, the continental arc of the Cadomian Orogeny continued from the Neoproterozoic in response to the oblique subduction of the Iapetus Ocean.
 This subduction extended west along the Gondwanan margin and by c.
 530 Ma may have evolved into a major transform fault system.

 At c.
 511 Ma the continental flood basalts of the Kalkarindji large igneous province (LIP) began to erupt.
-These covered an area of > 2.1 million km^{2} across northern, central and Western Australia regions of Gondwana making it one of the largest, as well as the earliest, LIPs of the Phanerozoic.
+These covered an area of > 2,100,000 km2 across northern, central and Western Australia regions of Gondwana making it one of the largest, as well as the earliest, LIPs of the Phanerozoic.
 The timing of the eruptions suggests they played a role in the early to middle Cambrian mass extinction.

 Ganderia, East and West Avalonia, Carolinia and Meguma Terranes

 The terranes of Ganderia, East and West Avalonia, Carolinia and Meguma lay in polar regions during the early Cambrian, and high-to-mid southern latitudes by the mid to late Cambrian.
 They are commonly shown as an island arc-transform fault system along the northwestern margin of Gondwana north of northwest Africa and Amazonia, which rifted from Gondwana during the Ordovician.
 However, some models show these terranes as part of a single independent microcontinent, Greater Avalonia, lying to the west of Baltica and aligned with its eastern (Timanide) margin, with the Iapetus to the north and the Ran Ocean to the south.

 Approximate positions of Siberia, Gondwana, North and South China, Baltica and smaller terranes in the middle Cambrian (c.
 500 Ma).
 AN: Annamia, CM: Central Mongolian terrane, JA: Japan arc, KHT: Kazakhstania terranes, MOO: Mongol-Okhotsk Ocean, NC: North China, QT: Qinling terrane, SC: South China, TA: Tarim microcontinent, VT: Variscan terranes.
-Plate boundaries: red - subduction; white - ridges; yellow - transform.
+Plate boundaries: red – subduction; white – ridges; yellow – transform.